tfgg/yournextmep/_candidates/eu2014/ukip/lyndon-jones.md

 person: lyndon-jones
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - Lyndon Jones
+title: Lyndon Jones is running for MEP in West Midlands for UKIP
 incumbent: false
 ---